All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 once stood in its courtyard.
 The statue was thought to represent Pyrrhus, the king of Epirus who in 282-275 BC fought

-The church was entirely rebuilt in 1680 by Giovanni Antonio De Rossi, but the fašade was added in 1805 by Giuseppe Valadier at the expense of the Torlonia family; the interior has a fine illusionistic ceiling (more on this topic) by Filippo Gherardi.
+The church was entirely rebuilt in 1680 by Giovanni Antonio De Rossi, but the fašade was added in 1806 by Giuseppe Valadier at the expense of the Torlonia family (it recalls the fašade of S. Benedetto in Piscinula).
+The interior has a fine illusionistic ceiling (more on this topic) by Filippo Gherardi.

 In 1790 Pope Pius VI Braschi bought Palazzo Santobono for his family; the palace was built in the XVth century by the Orsini;

-in the following century Antonio da Sangallo designed a beautiful loggia on the side towards Piazza Navona; at a later time it was acquired by the Caracciolo di Santobono, a Neapolitan family.
+in the following century Antonio da Sangallo the Younger designed a lost loggia on the side towards Piazza Navona; at a later time it was acquired by the Caracciolo di Santobono, a Neapolitan family.